Reading Time: 4 minutes

 Step 7: Finishing

 The carved back is very rough.
 One interesting fact about epoxy resin is that you can simply pour more epoxy resin on it and all the sanding marks will disappear.
-Therefore, I mixed some POURLA Art Epoxy Resin and poured it on this piece’s back.
+Therefore, I mixed some art epoxy resin and poured it on this piece’s back since it will cure much faster than deep pours.

 Afterward, I sanded and polished the front of the piece, and here is the stunning result: